Student Regulations/Information

 Release of Transcript

 Written permission is required to release a transcript.
 The National Student Clearinghouse is Jacksonville State University’s authorized agent to release official transcripts.
-All financial obligations must be clear to release the transcript.
 Any transcript request received without proper signature, received without payment, or has a hold that prevents processing will be returned to sender.

 Social Security Number